abuehl/abuehl.github.io/_posts/2026-05-15-anatomy-of-a-module-interface.md

     virtual void accept(ITextItemVisitor&) const = 0;
 ```

 which takes a `ITextItemVisitor` by reference.
-So, `TextItem` dependes on
+So, `TextItem` depends on
 `ITextItemVisitor`. `ITextItemVisitor` in turn depends on
 `Character`, `FontChange` and `ParagraphStart`.